THE CAMPERDOWN FARM TEAM

 Our Camperdown farm is run by a small crew of farming folk who are dedicated to growing good clean local food and providing a unique opportunity for education and community building.

-FARM MANAGER // Zag is a founding PCF board member and his experience is in organic, permaculture and sustainable farm practices, nourishing soil structures and local food networks.
-XXX more to come here XXXXX
+FARM MANAGER // Zag is a founding PCF board member and is an organic market farmer with a permaculture background.
+His experience is in organic, permaculture and sustainable farm practices, nourishing soil structures and local food networks.
+Michael is trained in permaculture teaching, with a focus on skilling up new farmers and developing food growing skills in the community.

 FARM ASSISTANT // Julia has worked in native title & Aboriginal land rights for a number of years, before pursuing farming full time.
 She has studied permaculture and worked on organic and biodynamic farms across the world.
-Julia is also setting up her own urban farm in south-west Sydney.
+Julia also runs her own urban farm Blue Wren Urban Farm in south-west Sydney.

 BOARD OF DIRECTORS